BarlowR/BarlowR.github.io/content/projects/Flying_Better/The_Insight_of_MacCready_Speed_to_Fly/The_Insight_of_MacCready_Speed_to_Fly.md

 Dr. Paul MacCready was a prolific aeronautical engineer, known for [winning the Kremer prize for human powered aircaft](https://en.wikipedia.org/wiki/MacCready_Gossamer_Condor), wining the US sailplane nationals in 1948, 1949, and 1953, and starting the UAS company [Aerovironment](https://www.avinc.com/).
 MacReady speed to fly theory, invented by and named after Dr. MacCready, is a concept one may come across in any soaring sport (sailplanes, paragliders, etc).

-MacCready theory seeks to answer a simple question: When a pilot is at the top of a thermal in a non-powered aircraft, how fast should the pilot fly to the next thermal?
+MacCready theory seeks to answer a simple question: When a pilot is at the top of a thermal in a non-powered aircraft, how fast should the pilot fly to the next reachable thermal of known strength?

 As non-powered aircraft fly faster, their sink rate drops off non-linearly.
 One way to think of this is that glide ratio, the distance flown horizontally divided by the altitude lost, decreases with additional speed.
 For example, on a EN-B paraglider, one may fly at 10:1 at 38km/h (trim), but this drops non-linearly to ~7:1 at ~52km/h (full speed bar).